-- Department of the Environment, Climate and Communications - Climate Change Advisory Council's Annual Review 2023 - EPA - CFRAM Studies
+- Department of the Environment, Climate and Communications - Climate Change Advisory Council's Annual Review 2023 - EPA - CFRAM Studies65

-The key issues in relation to Climate Change are as follows:
+The key issues in relation to Climate Change were as follows:

-- The Draft LACAP will contribute to the targets, set out in the Climate Action Plan 2023. - The potential impact of changes in climate including flooding and temperature increases should be factored into the Draft LACAP.
+- The LACAP will contribute to the targets, set out in the Climate Action Plan 2023. - The potential impact of changes in climate including flooding and temperature increases should be factored into the LACAP.

-&lt;sup>65 Office of Public Works (2021) Catchment-based Flood Risk Assessment and Management (CFRAM) Programme gov.ie - CFRAM Programme (www.gov.ie)
+65 Office of Public Works (2021) Catchment-based Flood Risk Assessment and Management (CFRAM) Programme gov.ie - CFRAM Programme (www.gov.ie)